Are you an adviser? Go to Unbiased Pro

 You could also consider a flexible ISA or a savings account if you’re looking to boost your savings, although the returns are likely to be lower than the stock market.

-But first, it’s time to review your retirement pot.
+Before you make any more decisions, it’s time to review your retirement pot.

 Is your pension in the best possible shape?

-Before you consider investing in the stock market, make sure you’re happy with your pension pot.
+Before you consider investing in the stock market, make sure you’re happy with your pension pot

 Retirement might still seem like a long way off, but making regular pension contributions is one of the most efficient ways of maximising your money in the long term.